weiborao/CSR1KV-Installation-on-KVM-with-SRIOV/README.md

     ATTRS{numa_node}=="0"
     ATTRS{numa_node}=="0"
 ```

 If the memory and NICs are all on numa_node 0, that would be more efficient.
 Please check the server’s PCI-E slots mapping with the CPU slots.

-If the memory and NICs are all on numa_node 0, that would be more efficient.
-Please check the server’s PCI-E slots mapping with the CPU slots.